MatthieuBlais/TraceTheNet/README.md

-Team with Thibault DEMARQUAY andd Matthieu BLAIS
+Team with Thibault DEMARQUAY and Matthieu BLAIS

+We have chosen GitHub because we already had an experience using it.